1955m/Svelte_buildScript/README.md

-# Svelte Project Setup Script
+# Svelte Project Setup Script on AWS EC2

 This script automates the setup process for a Svelte project on an EC2 instance running Amazon Linux.
 It clones a project from a GitHub repository, installs the necessary dependencies, builds the project, and sets up a systemd service and Nginx reverse proxy for running the Svelte application.